Andrewllab/fast_mail/README.md

 This is an open-source project that aims to provide a set of imitation learning algorithms and environments.

 ---

-## Desired Features

-- **Observations:** support for both state and visual observations, as well as language embeddings.
-- **Encoders:** support for mlp, resnet, vit and other pretrained models.
-- **Architectures:** support for transformer, mamba, xlstm models.
-- **Policy Head:** support for bc, ddpm, beso, flow matching and vqbet.
-- **Environments:** support for push-T, block-push, libero, and other tasks.

----
 ## TODO

 ### Xiaogang Jia